Actuarial Science

 Our actuarial programme is structured in such a way that students can obtain exemption from all of the Part A1 & A2 subjects (including the four associated computer-based examinations) as well as the Foundation Actuarial Professional Practice subject in the B.Com.
 (Actuarial Science) degree.

 Exemption from the Part A3 subject and Communications are available in the B.Com.
-Honours programme.
+Hons (Actuarial Science) programme.
 Exemptions from subjects in Part F1 can be obtained as part of a Postgraduate Diploma or Master’s degree.

 To be recommended for an exemption for any given subject students need to achieve an appropriate mark in the corresponding university course(s) as outlined below: